lorikayman/RebisTheory/rebis_theory.md

 - Sparks of Life could also be attributed to this phenomenon, despite being different color.
 - [Storm Caller](https://wiki.spiralknights.com/Storm_Caller#Storm_Caller): `A party favor of the gods, used to summon a lightning bolt from the heavens`, [Frenzy Caller](https://wiki.spiralknights.com/Frenzy_Caller#Frenzy_Caller): `A party favor of the gods, used to summon a flash of frenzy from the heavens`, and [Rage Caller](https://wiki.spiralknights.com/Rage_Caller#Rage_Caller): `A party favor of the gods, used to summon a shaft of rage from the heavens` all describe the lightning striking the ground as one originating from heavens, while relating to the prize boxes of according themes.

 The idea, that we believe unites them all, is the folklore interpretation of lightning adapted into the setting, mentioned in relation to [Arkus](#arkus-the-design), - of a divine intervention.
 In the setting of Spiral Knights this would be a sign of a momentarily established connection with the a higher or lower realm in the cases above - with the Underworld, and in case of Sparks and Callers, - with the Nameless Realm.
 In case of Arkus, transformed into trojan, his proximity to it increased to a point of him transforming into a fiend.
 Then, as he, as trojans, has dark matter, which as we concluded being the symptom, rather that the reason for the affliction.
 And this exact affliction allows for a connection to Underworld's physics and grants immortality through manifestation of curse and channeling of energy seen in the lightnings.
-This logic was applied to Lord Vanaduke and Darkfire Vanaduke, as in both instances they are cursed by Underworldly powers.
+This logic was applied to Lord Vanaduke and Darkfire Lord Vanaduke, as in both instances they are cursed by Underworldly powers.

 The remaining question is how curse had supposedly managed to remain in case of the Swarm if we earlier established that both Nameless Realm and the Void contain it.
 We suggest it being the fact that Whitespace is not Nameless Realm proper, and the idea of curse afflicting entity of Whitespace prior to opening the Void should be a reason and intent to open it in a similar manner to Phantoms bearing characteristic curse while located in supposed between Underworld and material realm of [graveyards](#graveyards).